 The answer is to empower women to build better livelihoods, earn more income, and create businesses that provide jobs and boost local economies.
 Because when women earn, everyone benefits: not just the women, but their families, their communities, and the local economy.

-By the year 2020, we aim to have helped 30 million women like Polly to have greater access to and control over economic resources – giving them the tools and resources they need to lift themselves and their families out of poverty.
+By the year 2030, we aim to have helped 50 million women like Sékongo have more equitable access to and control over economic resources and opportunities – giving them the tools and resources they need to lift themselves and their families out of poverty.